richard-kutir/net-plugin/README.md

 }
 ```

-This is the basic data that we will use with our application: a name, an address, and an email address, all strings.
+This is the basic schema that we will use with our application: a name, an address, and an email address, all strings.

 Using this new model use the `Add > New Scaffolded Item` to add a new `MVC Controller with views, using Entity Framework`.
 Select the `Address` class as the model and use the name `AddressesController` for the controller.
 This will quickly create the views and the controller to allow our model to be accessible in our application.